TheMarlboroMan/ascript/README.md

 In the same way, boolean logic is performed through functions.
 It follows that a valid statement is "if func [1, 2]".
 However, "let val be func [1,2]; if val" is not a valid form, even if the redundant "let val be func [1,2]; if is_same [val, true]" is valid.
 There is a "not" keyword that allows for "if not is_equal [true, false]" but there are not "and", or "or" keywords (again, no BNF).
 Given that is_* functions accept multiple arguments, simple cases can be covered ("if is_equal[true, val1, val2, val3, val4]") but compound statements will be neccesary for others.

-Functions cannot be found outside assignments and boolean statements.
-Procedures (functions that return no values), however can only be found outside these.
+Built-in functions cannot be found outside assignments and boolean statements.
+Built-in procedures (functions that return no values), however can only be found outside these.
+User-defined functions can appear in both places.

 ###types